andifalk/spring-cloud-gateway-workshop/architecture/README.md

 The main contents for this workshop consist of the following directories:

+* __rate-limiter-client__:
+  In addition to the components of the sample architecture there is also a helper client provided for testing the rate limiter in lab 2.
+You find this tool in this directory.
 * __reactive-playground__:
   In this subdirectory you find a demo application that provides a unit test class with lots of examples on implementing reactive streams using project reactor.
 * __microservices__: